FancyGrid/awesome-grid/README.md

 * [JQWidgets](http://www.jqwidgets.com/) - jQuery based UI library with full list of widgets.
 * [Sencha](http://sencha.com/) - The biggest JavaScript Framework.
 Robust API.
 It is the most serious market solution for developing  CRM/ERP systems.
 Since big default size it is used only for SP complex solutions.
 No jQuery and AngularJS intregrations.
 It has material design theme since 6.2 version.
 There is .Net version as outside product - [Ext.Net](http://ext.net/).
+It has big grid solution: usual grid with all features, tree grid, pivot, calendar, spreadsheets, infinite.
+There is even 3-rd party ExtJS based Gantt and Scheduler - [bryntum](http://bryntum.com)
 * [SmartClient](http://www.smartclient.com/) - the oldest one project.
 Sorely old API, but many features.
 * [Telerik](http://www.telerik.com/) - Telerik provides Kendo UI JS framework.
 Variety of widgets.
 It has .Net version.
 It does not have AngularJS version.
 * [Vaadin](http://vaadin.com/) - material design widgets on Polymer.
 It has AngularJS and Java versions.